liferay/liferay-docs/developer/frameworks/articles/160-search/xx-queries-and-filters/01-queries-and-filters-intro.markdown

 "Liferay", "Content", or "Management", and how relevant is the content of the document to the searched keywords?_

++$$$

-Filtering is faster than querying, since the documents matching a filter can be easily cached.
+**Hint:** Filtering is faster than querying, since the documents matching a filter can be easily cached.
 Queries not only match documents but also calculate scores.
-Use filtering and querying together:filters to reduce the number of matched documents, queries for the final examination.
+Therefore we recommend to use filtering and querying together: filters to reduce the number of matched documents, queries for the final examination.

+$$$

 ## Supported Query Types